-When Can You Let Your Child Play Unsupervised?
-Experts Explain
+Here's When You Can Let Your Child Play Unsupervised, According To Experts

 It was pretty amazing when my kids started playing by themselves.
 Seemingly overnight, they went from needing me to touch them at all times, to going to the park by themselves for hours.
 It was so nice to be able to read a book, cook dinner, and go to the bathroom by myself and without having to entertain my kids simultaneously.
 I haven't always been so chill about it, though.
 When my oldest was little, I had no idea when you can let your child play unsupervised, so I worried that if I did allow my kid to play alone, I was encouraging this solo-entertaining a little too early.